The Ex-Wife

-The Ex-Wife is a British drama thriller television miniseries based on Jess Ryder's book of the same name that premiered on 12 October 2022, on Paramount+.
+The Ex-Wife is a British drama thriller television series based on Jess Ryder's book of the same name.
+It premiered on 12 October 2022, on Paramount+.
 The series stars Céline Buckens, Tom Mison, Janet Montgomery, Jordan Stephens, Clare Foster, Adam Drew and Sam Hoare.
-The series consisted of four episodes.
-All episodes were directed by Brian O'Malley.
+The series consisted of four episodes, all directed by Brian O'Malley.
 The book was adapted to TV by Downton Abbey's Catherine Steadman.
+A second series has been completed for release in 2025, with Katie McGrath replacing Janet Montgomery.

 Premise

-The series follows a young woman, Tasha (Céline Buckens) who is married to middle-aged Jack (Tom Mison).
-Their marriage appears happy, but Tasha is haunted by Jack's ex-wife, Jen (Janet Montgomery).
+The series follows a young woman, Tasha (Céline Buckens), who is married to middle-aged Jack (Tom Mison).
+Their marriage appears happy, but Tasha is haunted by Jack's ex-wife, Jen (Janet Montgomery/Katie McGrath).
 However, as the plot unfolds, the true villain appears not to be Jen.